espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Heritages/Athamasi.md

 # Athamasi
 ![[systems-pf2e-icons-default-icons-heritage.svg|150]]

 You have a set of small secondary arms adapted for climbing and hanging from trees.
 You can't hold or retrieve objects with these limbs, but you can Climb or [[Grab an Edge]] even if one or both of your primary hands are full.
-You aren't [[Off-Guard]] while Climbing.
+You aren't [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] while Climbing.